classgraph/classgraph/README.md

 Note that the first usage of Java 8 features like lambda expressions or Streams incurs a one-time startup penalty of 30-40ms (this startup cost is incurred by the JDK, not FastClasspathScanner).

-**Protip: using Java 8 method references:** The `.match...()` methods (e.g. `.matchSubclassesOf()`) take a [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) as one of their arguments, which are single-method interfaces annotated with `@FunctionalInterface`.
+**Protip: using Java 8 method references:** The `FastClasspathScanner#match...()` methods (e.g. `FastClasspathScanner#matchSubclassesOf()`) take a [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) as one of their arguments, which are single-method interfaces annotated with `@FunctionalInterface`.
 FunctionalInterfaces are interchangeable as long as the number and types of arguments match.
 You may find it useful to use Java 8 method references in the place of MatchProcessors, e.g. if you have a variable `List<Class<? extends Widget>> matchingClasses`, its `.add()` method can be referenced using `matchingClasses::add`, which has a single parameter of type `Class<? extends Widget>`.
-This method reference is interchangeable with `SubclassMatchProcessor<T>::processMatch(Class<? extends T> matchingClass)` assuming you call the `.matchSubclassesOf()` with `Widget.class` as the type parameter:
+This method reference is interchangeable with `SubclassMatchProcessor<T>::processMatch(Class<? extends T> matchingClass)` assuming you call the `FastClasspathScanner#matchSubclassesOf()` with `Widget.class` as the type parameter:

 ```java
 List<Class<? extends Widget>> matchingClasses = new ArrayList<>();